nicholaswmin/automap/README.md

 List items without an `id` property will use the `index`; their current position in the list, as the separator.

-So if the flats didn't have an `id` and they contained a list of `Persons`, the persons of the 1st flat would be saved under key:
+If the flats didn't have an `id` and they contained a list of `Persons`, the persons of the 1st flat would be saved under key:

 ```